George-Spanos/George-Spanos/README.md

 ![](https://komarev.com/ghpvc/?username=George-Spanos)

-Programmer and Entrepreneur with about 10 years of experience.
+Programmer with some 10 years of experience.

-I enjoy writing code and designing system that provide value to people.
+Trying to make programming a hobby again.

 For most of my career I've been working with enterprises in the fields of banking, insurance and energy sectors.
-I've been mostly a UI oriented Software Engineer, heavily relying on User Experience principles.
-Having worked with multiple technologies, my tech stack is quite versatile, making use of multiple patterns and practices I've learnt from different languages/frameworks over the years.

-**Tech Stack**:
-- Languages: TypesScript, Go
-- Frameworks: Nuxt, Vue, Angular, Express
-- Databases: Postgres, MongoDB
-- CI/CD: Docker, Github Actions
+I've written a lot of browser code.
+I'm a strong advocate of the opinion that strong CS fundamentals very much defines any good programmer.

+**Favorite languages**:
+- JavaScript, Go, Haskell, C

 As of now:
 - 🔭 I’m currently working as a Front End lead for project under the [gov.uk](https://www.gov.uk/) family.
-- 🌱 My goal for 2024 is to learn more about Functional Programming, UX/UI Design and Research.
+- 🌱 My goal for 2025 is to try to redefine my place in this ever-evolving tech world.